Liliput was an Austrian manufacturer of model railroad

 In 1992 Bachmann Industries purchased Liliput

 and opened a German sales office.
-Kader Industrial Company Limited is the parent company of
+Kader Industrial Company Limited was the parent company of

 Bachmann.
-Kader acquired Bachmann industries In 1984.
-Kader is based in China.
+Kader acquired Bachmann Industries in 1984.
+Kader was based in China.
 After the

 Liliput acquisition, Kader transferred the tooling and dies to China.
 Initally, production